 The course is designed to give the student a fundamental grasp of the physics, design, materials, economics, and operation of nuclear power plants.
-Such subjects as atomic structure, charge, mass, radius, nuclear moments, ionization, alpha, beta, gamma rays and decays, nuclear fission, chain reaction and its control, reactor systems and auxiliaries, reactor loop components and power cycle studies are covered.
+Such subjects as nuclear fission, chain reaction and its control, reactor systems and auxiliaries, reactor loop components and power cycle studies are covered.
+The necessary nuclear physics and chemistry to understand these subjects is included in the course.